leejoonli/code-every-day/log.md

 ## Thoughts

 Created initial models, serializers, views, and urls.
 Will finish making the rest of the required models, serializers, etc. at a later time.

+# Day 52 (3/25/2022)

+## Django, PostgreSQL database exercise 2

+Psuedo finishes database exercise 2.
+Added the rest of the models, serializers, views, and urls.

+## Thoughts

+Realized yesterday that I created the django app not where I wanted it to.
+Moved around some files but now having a SECRET KEY bug.
+Pretty sure the database works if it's able to run.
+Will try and fix at a later time.
+If I wanted to add to this, it would be authentication.